arkankau/optix/AI_DRIVEN_FLOW.md

 ## Overview

-The Nearify Exam is now **fully AI-driven**.
+The OptiX Exam is now **fully AI-driven**.
 The ElevenLabs Conversational AI acts as your personal eye examiner, guiding patients through every step from calibration to final results.

 ---